 Learning about Local Food

-Spoons Across America is the primary implementer of Cornell Cooperative Extension’s New York Agriculture Literacy Week for New York City classrooms.
+Spoons Across America manages Cornell Cooperative Extension’s New York Agriculture Literacy Week for New York City classrooms.
 Each Spring, 2nd graders learn about New York state agriculture – what kinds of food are grown and produced in the state, what areas these foods come from and the people who are involved in growing and producing them.
-Over 30 Spoons trained volunteers read to students and implemented the activity as part of this week long national program.
+Over 30 Spoons trained volunteers read to students and facilitate an activity as part of this week long national program.
 This year’s Agriculture Literacy Week is being implemented in schools across New York City over two weeks.

-Previous program included learning about apples through classroom activities and reading a the book “The Empire State Investigator: The Applesauce Bandit” provided by Spoons Across America.
+Previous programs included learning about apples through classroom activities and reading a the book “The Empire State Investigator: The Applesauce Bandit” provided by Spoons Across America.
 Students discovered that apples are grown from seeds, honeybees are needed to pollinate apple blossoms, and that most apples are picked in the fall.
 They also read the book “Sugarbush Spring“, learning how maple syrup is produced and took part in a maple syrup tasting activity.
 Visit New York Agriculture in the Classroom for more information.